 When you are under investigation for committing a crime, it can be a very frightening experience.
 Your future freedom and your reputation may be at stake and your job and relationships may be affected just by virtue of the fact that you are being investigated even if the prosecutor never moves forward with bringing a case.

 It is very important that you make smart choices when you are under investigation because you do not want to give law enforcement evidence or information that could be used to secure an indictment or a conviction.
-This means that you must think carefully about what to do if you re asked to talk to the police if you have not been arrested.
+This means that you must think carefully about what to do any time you are asked to talk to the police.
 If police want to question you, it is a smart idea to contact a lawyer.
-The Law Office of Domenic J. Lombardo can advise you on whether to answer police questions and can be there with you every time the police interrogate you.

 If you do decide to speak to law enforcement, you need to be aware that you have the right to remain silent and not answer any questions that could incriminate you.
 You also have the right to have an attorney present during questioning.
 You should be sure to exercise the right to be represented by a lawyer.
 Police will sometimes ask trick questions or use complex interrogating tactics to try to trick you into admitting something that could potentially be used as evidence of a crime.
 Your lawyer will be on the lookout for any questions that could produce answers that will not look good to a judge or a jury if your case is eventually brought to trial.